Bullied teen kills herself in front of family

 A new reality

-Brandy's organs, including those eyes, were harvested.
+After she shot herself, Brandy was taken to a local hospital where she was pronounced dead.
+Her organs, including those eyes, were harvested.

 "She had beautiful eyes," Jackie said, adding the family hopes to meet the person who receives them.